-Due to the magnitude of the competition in the exam, the varied and massive syllabus that needs to be covered, the amount of time required, the effort that must be put in; puts an aspiring candidate in an eternal state of confusion on how to prepare for the examination and how to find the adequate time for preparation.
-Some of the pertinent preparation tips are mentioned below
+Due to the magnitude of the competition in the exam, the varied and massive syllabus that needs to be covered, the amount of time required, the effort that must be put in; puts an aspiring working candidate in an eternal state of confusion on how to prepare for the examination and how to find the adequate time for preparation.
+Some of the pertinent preparation tips are mentioned in this article for UPSC 2021:

 Job – Whether to Quit or Not